GaryKirk/post-install-config/README.md

 <p>7.
 In order to setup new users, who can add tickets to the system, click Agents Panel --> Users --> Add User.
 On the following screen, add the user's name and email address.
 Click to save the changes.
 Complete the process again to add more users.
 Read the <a href="https://docs.osticket.com/en/latest/Agent/Users/User%20Directory.html">Users Documentation</a> to find out more about how Users work in osTicket.</p>
 <img src="https://github.com/GaryKirk/post-install-config/assets/137613637/c084a89b-91e0-4ad2-9c3a-e8e2c32e97e8" alt="Users" width="500" length="500"/><br /><br />

 <p>8.
-To configure Service Level Agreement Plans, which set out in detail how certain issues and users should be handled, click Admin Panel --> Manage --> SLA.
-Following this, use  the details below to setup three different SLAs.
+To configure Service Level Agreement Plans, which set out in detail how certain issues and users should be handled, click Admin Panel --> Manage --> SLA --> Add New SLA Plan.
+Following this, use the Name, Grace Period, and Schedule information below to setup three different SLAs.
 After each one is complete, click to save the changes.</p>
 <ul>- Sev-A (1 hour, 24/7)</ul>
 <ul>- Sev-B (4 hours, 24/7)</ul>
 <ul>- Sev-C (8 hours, business hours)</ul>